DESTINATIONS

 kamikochi-kappabashi

 Kappabashi or ‘Kappa Bridge’ is around 5-minutes walk from the Kamikochi Bus Terminal and the area around which most cafes, restaurants and several hotels are located.
-Kappabashi is a small suspension footbridge crossing the Azusa River from which visitors can enjoy a fantastic view of Mount Hotaka rising above and capture what is considered the most iconic foot in Kamikochi – the bridge with the mountain in the background.
+Kappabashi is a small suspension footbridge crossing the Azusa River from which visitors can enjoy a fantastic view of Mount Hotaka rising above and capture what is considered the most iconic spot in Kamikochi – the bridge with the mountain in the background.
 On either side of the river, you will find cafes, restaurants and hotels making this the busiest area in Kamikochi.

 kamikochi